itfanr/ros2-wiki/Linux-Development-Setup.md

 Afterwards source the `local_setup.*` from the `install` / `install_isolated` folder.

-Now that you have finished building the workspace, try out the demos.
+Now that you have finished building the workspace, you can run talker and listener, they are on your path.
-TODO LINKME
+See the [demos](Tutorials) for other things to try.

 ## Alternative DDS souces.